polius/meteornext-docs/docs/guides/deployments.md

 **USER DEFINED METHODS**

-In the last part of the blueprint there's some methods that may be used in some deployments.
+In the last part of the blueprint, there are some methods that may be used in some deployments.
 Here, if you wish, you could add more methods:

 `search(...)`: This method searches a key value in a list of dictionaries.